gvwilson/sdxpy/src/func/index.md

 [% inc file="example_def.py" keep="python" %]

 It has a name,
-a (possibly empty) list of parameter names, and a body, which in this case is a single [%i "statement" %].
+a (possibly empty) list of parameters, and a body, which in this case is a single [%i "statement" %].
 {: .continue}